zachlatta/wtf-are-github-actions/README.md

-# wtf-are-github-actions
-What are GitHub Actions?
-Playground repo to find out.
+# WTF are GitHub Actions?

+This is a playground repo to find out.

+Goal for this project: on push of bash script, run shellcheck on it.